Congratulations to John Bryant- Winner of the 2020 Young Sugarmakers Award!

 Living on a farm makes one keenly aware of the four different season.
 Each season comes with its own challenges and rewards.
 Each new year is introduced in January with a few months of winter.
 Cold days, gloves, and hats.
 Wood ﬁres at night and plenty of snow plowing, snow shoveling, and snow blowing.
 On the farm we have giant snow blowers made for making roads through the woods to our hundreds of maple trees.
 Often times a calf or two are born earlier than expected and the children just love to play with newborns calves in the barn.
 Children take nearly a year learning how to walk however, calves need only a few hours.

 Once second cut is ﬁnished, Fall is well under way.
 Children are back in school and it is time for agricultural fairs.
-Grampa goes to many different fairs to judge horse and oxen pulling.
-Preparations are underway for the Maple Syrup booth at Fryeburg Fair.
+Grampa goes to fairs to judge horse and oxen pulling.
+Preparations are underway for the many fair events that we will participate in.
 The garden is harvested and vegetables are put away for winter.
 Cows are moved into the barn for the long cold winter.
 Firewood is cut and split for many houses including the sugarhouse.
 We hold plenty of open house days at the sugarhouse and promote Maple Syrup for Thanksgiving and Christmas.
 Maple Syrup is shipped all over the United States for corporate gifts and retail sales.
-Christmas will be a whole lot sweeter for the hundreds of recipients on the other end of the package.
+Christmas will be a whole lot sweeter for the thousands of recipients on the other end of the package.

 Everything one needs to know to run a successful Maple Syrup business can be learned from growing up on a farm.
 Hard work and dedication are a must.
 Quality products must be produced and marketed at a fair price.
 An equal amount of passion and perseverance is needed in all aspects of farming.
 Just as our parents did, we hope that we can instill these characteristics in our children.
 After all, each and every bottle of Maple Syrup leaves our farm with the Bryant Family name proudly displayed on the front.
 The ﬂavor must be exceptional, the packaging just right.
 You should expect nothing less.